gwenhall/Exercise-05b-FPS/README.md

 Right-click on the CSGBox and Add Child Node.
 Select CSGSphere.
 In the Inspector, set Radius: 0.5 and CSGShape->Operation: Subtraction.
 It should now appear that the sphere has been carved out of the wall, and your player should be able to collide with the shape as if the sphere weren't there.

-Quit Godot.
-In GitHub desktop, add a summary message, commit your changes and push them back to GitHub.
-If you return to and refresh your GitHub repository page, you should now see your updated files with the time when they were changed.

-Now edit the README.md file.
-When you have finished editing, commit your changes, and then turn in the URL of the main repository page (https://github.com/[username]/Exercise-05b-FPS) on Canvas.

-The final state of the file should be as follows (replacing the "Created by" information with your name):
 ```
 # Exercise-05b-FPS
 Exercise for MSCH-C220, 29 March 2021